tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The set of information most relevant to implementers of Biodiversity Data Quality (BDQ) Tests can be found in the following subset of resources:

-- [**BDQ Tests and Assertions**](../../bdqtest/index.md) - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+- [**BDQ Tests: Concepts, Types, and Use**](\1guide/bdqtest/index.md) - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
 - [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
 - [**BDQ User's Guide**](../users/index.md) - For anyone interested in how to use the BDQ Tests in practice.
 - **BDQ Implementer's Guide** - For anyone interested in the technical implementation of the BDQ Tests.
 This document.